Validating the calibrated creation of heralded single photons: Results and discussion

 The CAR, or equivalently the first-order cross-correlation between signal-idler beams \cite{christ2011probing,allevi2012measuring,laiho2022measuring}, can be obtained in the pulsed regime via

-in which $C(\text{i,s})$ is the coincidence rate between signal and idler, $C_{\text{acc}}$ is the accidentals rate, $S_{\text{i}}$ is the single count rate of the idler, $S_{\text{s}}$ is that of signal and $\text{R}_{\text{pump}}$ is the repetition rate of the pump laser.
+in which $C(\text{i,s})$ is the coincidence rate between signal and idler, $C_{\text{acc}} = S_{\text{i}}\times S_{\text{s}}/\text{R}_{\text{pump}} $ is the accidentals rate, $S_{\text{i}}$ is the single count rate of the idler, $S_{\text{s}}$ is that of signal and $\text{R}_{\text{pump}}$ is the repetition rate of the pump laser.
 We notice that on the right hand side of Eq.~(\ref{eq:CAR_Pump}) the nominator represents the probability of detecting a photon pair, while the terms in the denominator are the probabilities of detecting a single count in the idler or signal beam.

-We reach CAR values between $10$ to $10^3$ and illustrate them in Fig.~\ref{fig:CAR_pump}(a) in terms of the pump power.
+To avoid the region of high pump powers that can lead to high-gain PDC \cite{triginer2020understanding}, we restrict the CAR between $10$ to $10^3$ and illustrate the reached values in Fig.~\ref{fig:CAR_pump}(a) in terms of the pump power.
 As expected, the CAR follows an inverse proportionality to the pump power, allowing us to replace the pump power by the value of CAR.
 The overall detection efficiencies are typically determined via the Klyshko's coefficients \cite{klyshko1977utilization} and can be retrieved from coincidence counting between signal and idler via $ \mu_{\text{s/i}} = \frac{C(\text{i,s})}{S_{\text{i/s}}}$.
 Nevertheless, we correct the efficiencies for the accidental count rates and re-write them as \cite{krapick2014bright}

 As presented in Fig.~\ref{fig:CAR_pump}(b), we record almost constant values for the corrected efficiencies of \SI{37.8\pm 0.1}{\%} and \SI{32.1\pm0.2}{\%} for signal and idler, respectively.